 The developer's EB-5 mezz loan cost of capital is not always apparent.
 The typical EB-5 capital loan has many cost components that are borne by the developer JCE beyond merely the interest payable to the immigrant investors.
-All of these costs must be taken into account in determining the true cost of capital for this capital source as some of these costs would not be incurred by the developer in a conventional project.
-As discussed in the Regional Center section, these various costs are reflected in alternative ways.
+All of these costs must be taken into account in determining the true cost of capital for this capital source as some of these costs would not otherwise be incurred by the developer in a conventional project.
+As discussed in the Regional Center section, these various costs are reflected in alternative ways depending on the parties.

 A common method is to embed ("bake in") all the costs in the loan agreement as one rate; for example, 6% per year, to be paid by the JCE.
 Upon receipt of the periodic interest payment, the NCE then pays the relevant amount to the various participants in the transaction, such as: (1) a management fee to the general partner or manager of the NCE; (2) a fee (commission) to the migration agent or broker; and (3) a minimal interest payment to the investors.
-Sample annual fees could be 2% to the general partner or manager; and 2% to the agents and brokers, 226 with 2% annual interest to the investors.
-The portion allocated to the investors is often less than 2% per year.227 Any residual remaining after the payment of the various participants may be retained for the NCE or related parties.
+Sample annual fees could be 2% to the general partner or manager; and 2% to the agents and brokers, 234 with 2% annual interest to the investors.
+The portion allocated to the investors is often less than 2% per year.
+235 Any residual remaining after the payment of the various participants may be retained for the NCE or related parties.

 Alternatively, in lieu of a single interest payment to the NCE, a more transparent approach provides for the JCE to pay separate amounts to the immigrant investor, the migration agent and the NCE's manager.
-This approach was employed in the case of the EB-5 capital loans for the SLS Las Vegas project described in detail below.228 The total cost of capital to the developer JCE could theoretically be the same under either method, but is likely to differ.
+This approach was employed in the case of the EB-5 capital loans for the SLS Las Vegas project described in detail below.
+The total cost of capital to the developer JCE could theoretically be the same under either method, but is likely to differ.

 The calculation of the developer-borrower's cost of capital for an EB-5 mezz loan could be more complex and much less transparent than for a conventional loan, unless all of the costs are embedded in a single rate or separately disclosed.
-In a conventional loan, the borrower's cost of capital is based on the debt service payments, typically interest only in the case of a mezz loan.
-229 However, the interest rate paid to the immigrant investors is not the only cost that must be considered in calculating the cost of capital 230for an EB-5 loan.
-The cost of capital must reflect all of the additional costs and fees that a developer-borrower must pay in order to obtain the loan, many of which are unique to EB-5 capital transactions.
-As explained above, this includes the fees paid to the migration agent and other brokerage fees, as well as the management fees and any interest rate spread paid to the NCE.231
+In a conventional loan, the borrower's cost of capital is based on the interest cost.
+237 However, the interest rate paid to the immigrant investors is not the only cost that must be considered in calculating the cost of capital 238 for an EB-5 loan.
+The cost of capital must reflect all of the additional costs and fees that a developer-borrower must pay in order to obtain the loan, many of which are unique to EB-5 capital